 Public Lands and Waters

-• Turning our public lands and waters into climate solutions
+• Seeing our public lands and waters as conservation and climate solutions

-While many people think of our country’s public lands as protected from industrial development, the reality is that a staggering amount of drilling and coal mining occurs on them.
-Nearly one-quarter of all U.S. carbon emissions are generated from energy extracted on public lands and waters.
-It is time to turn our public lands and waters into solutions to the climate crisis.
+While many people think of our country’s public lands as protected from industrial development, a staggering amount of drilling and mining occurs on them.
+In fact, nearly one-quarter of all U.S. carbon emissions are generated from energy extracted on public lands and waters.
+This is because our public lands are managed for multiple uses, including energy development, timber harvesting, livestock grazing, and recreation.

 • Creating a more welcoming and inclusive system of public lands